Migrating Mailboxes and Public Folders

 Managing Bad Items and Synchronization

-In the next step you can manage Bad Items and Synchronization by selecting option Skip Mailbox if Bad count exceeds and entering the value.
+In the next step, you can manage Bad Items and Synchronization by selecting the required options.

 Also, you can synchronize the source and target mailboxes Both Ways, Source to Target and Target to Source.
 After selections, click Next to move further.